stackup-wallet/accessctl/README.md

 # AccessControl

+> **⚠️ This module is still in early development.
+It is not yet recommended for production.**

 AccessControl (or `AccessCtl` for short) is a scalable identity and access management layer for ERC-7579 compliant smart accounts.

 # Architecture